subnero1/website-staging/_posts/2019-10-29-Subnero-at-iOcean-Sanya.md

 ---

 Subnero was delighted to be with [Wuxi Smartsea Technology](http://www.smartseatech.com/en/index.aspx){:target="_blank"} at iOceans 19.
-The event took place from the 25th to 27th of October, in Sanya, China.
+The event took place from the 25th to the 27th of October, in Sanya, China.
 Details of the exhibition can be found [here](http://www.cso.org.cn/ggxx/2019/0926/2816.html){:target="_blank"}.

 This is Subnero's exhibition in China, with their new business partner.